Black-box Dataset Ownership Verification via Backdoor Watermarking: The Proposed Method

 \subsubsection{Label-Only Verification}

-In this scenario, the defenders can only obtain the predicted label of input samples.
-In this case, the only way to identify hidden backdoors is to examine whether the predicted label of watermarked samples is the target label, as follows:
+In this scenario, the defenders can only obtain predicted labels.
+As such, in this case, the only way to identify hidden backdoors is to examine whether the predicted label of watermarked samples (whose ground-truth label is not the target label) is the target label, as follows:

 \begin{proposition} Suppose $C(\bm{x})$ is the predicted label of $\bm{x}$ generated by the suspicious model.
 Let variable $\bm{X}$ denotes the benign sample with non-targeted label and variable $\bm{X}'$ is its watermarked version ($i.e.$, $\bm{X}'=G(\bm{X})$).
 Given the null hypothesis $H_0: C(\bm{X}') \neq y_t$ ($H_1: C(\bm{X}') = y_t$) where $y_t$ is the target label, we claim that the model is trained on the watermarked dataset if and only if $H_0$ is rejected. \end{proposition}